 You can post on LinkedIn three times a day; every day, however, that’s not always going to get you in front of new prospects.
 Getting Clients To Find You; Depends On How Your Relationships Are With Your Current Clients And Fellow Peers.

-The Three Leading Drivers To Get Your Clients To Find You Are: Via Existing Clients, Fellow Freelancers, And The Internet.
+Remember: The Three Leading Drivers To Get Your Clients To Find You Are: Via Existing Clients, Fellow Freelancers, And The Internet.

 *Stay Tuned For Tomorrow's E-Mail: Conversion Booster Strategy #1: Wise Box Placement.